-The development of key risk indicators ('KRIs') and monitoring of risks is an integral part of EIL's risk management process.
+The development of KRIs and monitoring of risks is an integral part of EIL's risk management process.
 Risk owners measure risks on a quarterly basis to comprehensively assess whether a risk exceeds its tolerance limit.
 The development of KRIs serve as warning signals to the management and the Board of EIL on any increasing risk exposures in the different areas of the Company.